ritshkr1/ng-pbook-app/README.md

   - Columns can sort data (Ascending/Descending order)
   - Local caching by both 'maxCachedItems' and 'expirationSecondsForItem' parameters.
   - Loading behavior.

-private maxCachedItems = 5;  // Holds the max number of last results to cache private expirationSecondsForItem = 10; // Holds the number of seconds to expire a cached item. private cacheStore: CacheStore<PostItem[]>;

-## Development server
+## Running the app

+First, run `npm install` in the root folder (to install all it's dependencies).

-Run `ng serve` for a dev server.
+Then, Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Note: If this port is already taken, you can use `ng serve --port <port>` and configure another one instead.

 ## Further help